-During the year the cash flow of the Authority increased by £4.928 million.
-This was mainly due to the under spend on revenue and capital in the year and receipt of additional grants which were unspent at the end of the financial year.
+During the year the cash flow of the Authority decreased by \pounds 5.231 million.
+This was mainly due to spend on capital in the year funded from earmarked reserves and transfer of \pounds 4 million into short term investments.